proguy18/elysium/README.md

 - Participant B: Experienced gamer on PC
 - Participant C: Novice gamer on PC
 - Participant D: Experienced gamer and game developer on both PC and console
-- Participant E: Experinced gamer on only console
+- Participant E: Experienced gamer on only console

 We prompted the participants only to find the objects in the scene and transition to the next level.
 We left out all the combat elements and only left in the objects in the scene some of which were scenery and some of which were interactable.
 We used audio recording to record the data and as the task was simple enough, little prompting was needed by the experimenter to get the participants to talk freely and actively especially after the first few minutes.
 The feedback gathered was clear.
 Once the pattern was observed, participants found they were easily able to identify that the objects were pickup-able but did not know what the objects were as the light that we had used to identify the objects obscured the object itself.
 The door to transition to each level was easy to identify and obvious.
 All players did not need any prompting to identify, move towards, and transition to a new level.
 We also identified some feedback about the controls.
 PC gamers found the controls intuitive and easy to use but those who are new to gaming and PC gaming had intiuting the controls.

-@Joey the other method.
+@Joey the other method. queryingtechnique
+For the querying method we invited players to play the game, and answer a Google form questionnaire.
+The questionnaire focused on the art style, and overall 'fun-ness' and difficulty of the game.

 ## Document the changes made to your game based on the information collected during the evaluation.
 In response to the Think Aloud Study, we made a number of changes.